 Medical malpractice laws exist to protect patients from negligence or incompetence on the part of their healthcare providers.

 Do you need help with a cerebral palsy case?
-You may consider hiring a professional Chicago cerebral palsy lawyer from our law office.
+You may consider hiring a professional Illinois cerebral palsy lawyer from our law office.

 Cerebral Palsy Cases

 As many people with cerebral palsy experience lifelong disabilities, CP legal cases have considerable value.
-Our cerebral palsy lawyers offer legal options in the best interests of a child with cerebral palsy and their families.
+A cerebral palsy lawyer from our law office offers legal options in the best interests of a child with cerebral palsy and their families.

 $9 Million Settlement

-- Doctors induced labor at 38 weeks of pregnancy due to the mother's high blood pressure.
+- Healthcare providers induced labor at 38 weeks of pregnancy due to the mother’s high blood pressure.

 - Healthcare professionals administered Cytotec four times.